 - Kriya Yoga: Synthesis of a Personal Experience — Ennio Nimis.
-This is an amazing resource that is updated regularly (click on your language and then click on the Kriya yoga downloads tab where you can download a free pdf of the book and the instructional videos).
+This is an amazing resource that is updated regularly (click on your language and then click on the Kriya yoga downloads tab where you can download a free PDF of the book and the instructional videos).

 - Kriya Secrets Revealed: Complete Lessons and Techniques — J. C. Stevens A wonderful and comprehensive synthesis of Kriya Yoga techniques, and beautifully presented.

 - Kriya Yoga Exposed: The Truth About Current Kriya Yoga Gurus, Organizations & Going Beyond Kriya, Contains the Explanation of a Special Technique Never Revealed Before (Real Yoga Book 1) — SantataGamana

 - The Secret Power Of Kriya Yoga: Revealing the Fastest Path to Enlightenment.
 How Fusing Bhakti & Jnana Yoga into Kriya will Unleash the most Powerful Yoga Ever (Real Yoga Book 2) — SantataGamana

 - Kriya Yoga The Science of Life Force — Swami Nityananda Giri

 - Kriya Yoga by Swami Yogananda (1930): Art of Super-Realization

 - Kriya Yoga: Four Spiritual Masters and a Beginner — Heidi Wyder

 - Kriya Yoga: Continuing the Lineage of Enlightenment — Ryan Kurczak